Haantjes Algebras and Diagonalization: Cyclic Haantjes operators: Example

 We shall present here an example illustrating some interesting aspects of the Haantjes geometry previously discussed.
-In this example, as an application of the main theorems, we develop the procedure of constructing a Haantjes chart for a semisimple Haantjes algebra of rank $2$.
-Also, a cyclic generator for a suitably extended algebra is constructed.
+In particular, as an application of the main theorems, we develop the procedure of constructing a Haantjes chart and a cyclic generator for a semisimple Haantjes algebra of rank $2$, which has been exploited in the study of the Jacobi--Calogero Hamiltonian system~\cite{TT2016}.